-As the years progressed, the Knights enhanced a number of nobility by creating new titles and re-granting extinct fiefs.
-All titles were officially registered in their Castellania Sometimes, perhaps as a compliment to foreign monarchs they would also recognise a small number of titles granted to locals since the arrival of their sovereign Order in Malta, by other Christian princes.
+As the years progressed, the Knights enhanced the number of nobles by creating new titles and re-granting extinct fiefs.
+All titles were officially registered in their Castellania.
+Sometimes, perhaps as a compliment to foreign monarchs they would also recognise a small number of titles granted by other Christian princes to locals since the arrival of their sovereign Order in Malta.

 The Maltese nobility served the order well.
 They were given office in towns and villages as jurats, Captains of the Rod, segreti – the administrative of magisterial property – and offices within the military and self-administering commune known as the Universita.

 Napoleon, to his peril, rode roughshod over the ancient traditions of the Maltese people.
 He ransacked the churches and abolished the Maltese aristocracy who were ordered to burn their nobiliary grants in public.
 When the people rose against the French, they elected four leaders to direct them, and three of these were members of the native nobility.